 So, I started looking around at the medal hangers already on sale.
 Most of them were poor-quality imports, usually manufactured from easily breakable perspex or acrylic, and the designs were functional but unimaginative.

 My solution was to design and manufacture some ourselves in the UK.
 Fast forward several months, various design prototypes and several ‘finishes’ culminating in a durable, powder-coated steel medal hanger design.
 The unique paired hanging-bars allow you to easily loop the ribbons without the need to tie or cut them to adjust the height each medal is displayed at.

 It's not always easy to get out there, put on trainers, and in my case, get outside to train on cold and rainy dark Lancashire evenings.
 Medals are a good way to motivate you.
 You can celebrate achieving your goals and this can inspire and activate you into reaching new ones.
 From the first medals I earned back in the days when I thought running to the bus stop was an impossibility, to my proudest moment when I earned my 2016 London Marathon medal, all of them represent significant personal achievements.

 Displaying your medals reminds you of what you are really capable of if you put your mind to it and you can celebrate and share your achievements with those who have helped you get there.
-The last medals I added were from the Liverpool Rock 'N' Roll 5K and 1 Mile races, the City of Preston 10K and Scouse 5K, my next one to add to the collection will (hopefully!!!) be for the Festive 4K in Lancaster in December 2018.
+The last medals I added were from the Liverpool Rock 'N' Roll 5K and 1 Mile races, the City of Preston 10K, Scouse 5K and Lancaster Festive 4K my next one to add to the collection will (hopefully!!!) be for the Surrey Half Marathon in Woking in March 2019.
 What about you?